-We also are developing or have developed vaccines for other infectious diseases.
-For example, in April 2005 we were awarded a grant from the NIAID for the partial funding of the development of a DNA vaccine against herpes simplex virus.
 We have also performed preclinical development and completed a Phase 1 clinical trial on an anthrax vaccine designed to provide broader protection against weaponized forms of anthrax.
 This development work was supported, in part, by two grants received from the NIAID.
 Because funding needed to support further clinical development is not currently available to us we do not intend to pursue further development of our anthrax vaccine candidate at this time.

-Independent Programs Targeting Cancer
+Independent Program Targeting Cancer